HomeSpecialties › Endocrinology

 How competitive is it?

-Endocrinology is competitive — the PMCV match describes selection as 'competitive, and merit-based' — but the hard numbers are limited.
-The RACP does not publish a national applicant-to-offer ratio for endocrinology Advanced Training, and none was located from any body, so the true success rate isn't published.
-The PMCV (Victoria/Tasmania) match listed 28 endocrinology Advanced Training positions across its accredited health services for 2025, but with no companion applicant count, so no ratio can be derived.
-NSW Health's 2019 workforce modelling counted about 50 endocrinology advanced trainees and about 208 specialist fellows in NSW (55.8% female).
-On workforce scale, the Department of Health's endocrinology fact sheet (2016 NHWDS data, the most authoritative dedicated source but now dated) recorded about 622 employed endocrinologists, roughly 49% female, an average age of about 48, around 90% in major cities, and about 42% working in the private sector — a lower private share than the procedural physician subspecialties.
-Trainee numbers ran between about 115 and 153 across 2013–2016.
+No national applicant-to-offer ratio is published for endocrinology Advanced Training, so the true success rate isn't known.
+The PMCV (Victoria/Tasmania) match listed 28 positions across accredited health services for 2025, with no companion applicant count, so no ratio can be derived.
+NSW Health's 2019 modelling counted about 50 advanced trainees and about 208 specialist fellows in NSW.
+On workforce scale, the Department of Health fact sheet (2016 NHWDS data, now dated) recorded about 622 employed endocrinologists, about 42% in private practice — a lower private share than the procedural physician subspecialties.
+National trainee numbers ran between about 115 and 153 across 2013–2016.

-Unaccredited time: There's no formal 'unaccredited' tier as in surgery, but endocrinology Advanced Training is competitive enough that many do extra unaccredited endocrinology/registrar time and research after the Divisional exams to build a competitive CV before a successful application.
+Unaccredited time: No formal 'unaccredited' tier as in surgery, but Advanced Training is competitive enough that many do extra unaccredited endocrinology/registrar time and research after the Divisional exams to build a CV.
 No required or typical number of years is published.

 Sources: RACP — Endocrinology Advanced Training, PMCV — 2025 Endocrinology (Vic/Tas) Match, Department of Health — Endocrinology 2016 Factsheet (NHWDS), NSW Health — Endocrinology workforce modelling (2019 data).